jguzauckas/week-6-projects/README.md

 This repository has a few projects for you to work on with our skills so far.
 As always, utilize our ap-principles-notes repository for the detailed information on the skills we've covered.

 Each project pulls a significant quantity of data from a txt file for you to work with in an iterable (already programmed) and asks you to perform tasks with the data.
+This will test your skills with iterables, loops, functions, and data types!

 Here is an outline of the three projects: